 If you’re looking to minimize the carbon footprint of your insulation and are concerned about the emissions of mineral wool manufacturing, there’s no need to worry.
 There are a ton of alternatives that perform just as well in all the relevant metrics, yet aren’t nearly as harmful to the environment.

 1. Sheep’s Wool

-Sheep’s wool is much more eco-friendly than mineral wool, because it’s a highly renewable resource that takes only a pair of clippers to harvest.
-That said, there is a carbon aspect of Sheep’s wool, in that the wool itself comes all the way from New Zealand to the US.
-Transport on cargo ships burning bunker fuel is not environmentally-friendly, even if the material itself is.
+Sheep’s wool is much more eco-friendly than mineral wool because it’s a highly renewable resource that takes only a pair of clippers to harvest.
+That said, there is a carbon aspect of Sheep’s wool, in that the wool itself comes from New Zealand to the US.
+Transport on cargo ships burning bunker fuel is not environmentally friendly, even if the material itself is.